nzarg/home_challenge/README.md

 # Home Challenge: Lucas Boglione

-Assuming you already have Ansible installed on your computer or Node Control, if that's not the case, the following link will help you <a href="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html" target="_blank">get started with Ansible</a>.
+I'm assuming you already have Ansible installed on your computer or Node Control, if that's not the case, the following link will help you <a href="https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html" target="_blank">get started with Ansible</a>.

 Please clone this repository onto your computer and follow the next steps.

-## First - Create SSH Key
+## First - Create a SSH Key

 For security purposes and to save time when running an Ansible playbook on multiple targets, I would recommend creating an SSH Key on your computer (control node) and copying that SSH Key into the **Site Host** control panel's SSH Keys section.
 By doing this, you can include those SSH Keys in the VPS configuration when creating new VPS instances.